 - The migration will start, and its status will be presented in the Migration Status.

-The DNS record uses the MX record to decide where to drop the emails.
-During the migration, the MX record was pointed to the on-premises Exchange Account.
-But after the migration, they should lead to the Office 365 account.
+- Update the DNS records: The DNS record relies on the MX record to determine the destination for email delivery.
+Throughout the migration process, the MX record was configured to direct email traffic to the on-premises Exchange Account.
+However, post-migration, it should be updated to route emails to the Office 365 account.

 Go to Office 365 Admin Center, follow Settings >> Domain and change the domain name.

-The minimal hybrid migration method follows the email synchronization and migration procedure.
+The streamlined hybrid migration approach adheres to the email synchronization and migration process.

 - The Administrator verifies the domain ownership and informs the user about the impending migration.